glampert/glampert.github.io/pages/about.markdown

 developing games for PC and Consoles.

 This site/blog is where I post about some of my personal projects and experiments on games programming.
-Views and opinions expressed here are my own don't necessarily reflect those of my employer.
+Views and opinions expressed here are my own and don't necessarily reflect those of my employer.

 Some topics of interest that you will find in this site: